AverySimmons/Scary-Pac-Man/README.md

 The monster scene holds the logic for the enemy AI and pathfinding as well as the monster's primary model and tentacle placement logic.

 - &nbsp;&nbsp;&nbsp;&nbsp;**InverseKinamaticsStrand:**
 This scene possesses the logic for controlling the monster's tentacles.
-Given a point to move to, the strand will work backward to move its endpoint as close as possible.
+Given a point to move to, the strand will work backwards to move its endpoint as close as possible.